Uniform inference for value functions: Inference

-We assume that an exchangeable bootstrap is used, which depends on a set of weights $\{W_i\}_{i=1}^n$ that are independent of the observations and that put probability mass $W_i$ at each observation $Z_i$.
-This type of bootstrap describes many well-known bootstrap techniques \citep[Section 3.6.2]{vanderVaartWellner96}.
-We make the following assumptions to ensure the bootstrap is well-behaved.
-To discuss bootstrap consistency in a Banach space $\bbD$ we follow the precedent of considering functions $g \in BL_1(\bbD)$, which consists of $g$ with level and Lipschitz constant bounded by 1.
+We use an exchangeable bootstrap, which depends on a set of weights $\{W_i\}_{i=1}^n$ that put probability mass $W_i$ at each observation $Z_i$.
+This type of bootstrap describes many well-known bootstrap techniques including sampling with replacement from the observations \citep[Section 3.6.2]{vanderVaartWellner96}.